 about fellowships and assistantships can be found under the heading

-Sources of Financial Support for Bloustein School students.
+Sources of Financial Aid for Bloustein School Students.
 The awarding of

-fellowships and assistantships is handled by the school with input from individual
+fellowships and assistantships is handled by the school and individual

 academic programs.
 In all cases, applicants are considered for all